thomasvilches/USomicron/README.md

 - Asymptomatic, Presymptomatic transmission
 - Isolation of mild/severe cases
 - The average number of daily contacts can be changed to fit to data
-- Four strains (Original, Alpha, Iota and Delta), corresponding to when they were identified in the United States
+- Four strains (Original, Alpha, Gamma, Iota, Delta and Omicron), corresponding to when they were identified in the United States
 - Waning of immunity induced by the vaccine and recovery.

 ## How to download and run